 - Language classes require conversation groups, and selected courses include a service component.

-- The department hosts five student organizations: the Latin American Club, the French Club, the Italian Club, the Student Organization for Deaf Awareness (SODA), and Alpha Mu Gamma (a national collegiate foreign language honor society).
+- The department hosts two student organizations: the Student Organization for Deaf Awareness (SODA) and Alpha Mu Gamma (a national collegiate foreign language honor society).

 - Students have access to web-based interactive language assistance with language proficiency.

 - There is a Spanish-speaking church on campus.

 - A monthly French-speaking Sabbath school is held in Miller Hall during the academic year.